sandeepVarma9902/oldChromeSimulator/README.md

 # Privacy Policy — Old Chrome Simulator

+# Privacy Policy — Old Chrome Simulator

-Old Chrome Simulator does not collect, store, or transmit any personal data.
+Old Chrome Simulator does not collect, store, or transmit any personal or browsing data.

-## Data Usage
+## Data Storage

 The extension stores only user preferences locally using Chrome's `chrome.storage.local` API.
 This includes: